 What motivates stakeholders to actively participate?

 Employees strive to promote their careers or create internal visibility for their expertise.
-Customers get involved out of sheer curiosity or have a keen interest in the topic.
-Suppliers, startups or partners could look for potential business relationships or need support for a specific challenge.
+Customers get involved out of sheer curiosity or keen interest in the topic.
+Suppliers, startups, or partners could look for potential business relationships or need support for a specific challenge.
 Knowing what motivates individual stakeholders is the first step in successfully integrating them into the ecosystem.

 What can the individual stakeholders contribute?

-Just like the motivation, the knowledge and know-how that the individual stakeholders can contribute to the ecosystem also differ.
-Regardless of whether this involves technical solutions, new trends or personal experiences: It is crucial to understand what added value each stakeholder can deliver in which phase of the innovation process.
+Just like the motivation, the knowledge and know-how that the individual stakeholders can contribute to the ecosystem differ.
+Whether this involves technical solutions, new trends, or personal experiences, it is crucial to understand what added value each stakeholder can deliver in which phase of the innovation process.

 How can results and success stories be made visible?

 It is important to raise awareness within the company of the positive effects of the ecosystem and the successes achieved.
-You don't need detailed reports and figures for this.
-Interesting interim results, personal stories or experience reports also help to make the work of the teams visible and motivate other employees.
+You don’t need detailed reports and figures for this.
+Interesting interim results, personal stories, or experience reports also help make the teams’ work visible and motivate other employees.

 What does “end-to-end” mean for a company’s innovation ecosystem?

 Operating innovation “end-to-end” means dealing with consistent and seamless processes along the value chain.
-Many different stakeholders are active at different points in a networked innovation ecosystem.
+Many different stakeholders are active at other points in a networked innovation ecosystem.
 This is invaluable for innovation.
-Therefore, you should consider early on in which direction you want to expand yourself and which areas you leave to other stakeholders in the ecosystem.
+Therefore, you should consider which direction you want to expand yourself and which areas you leave to other stakeholders in the ecosystem.